 Volunteers experienced with small animals will house rescue animals in their home.
 Foster parent provides optimal husbandry, diet and socialization on a daily basis.
-Foster parent must be available to bring adoptable animals to and from adoption events on a weekly basis and to the veterinarian if necessary, along with the cage card.
-Foster parent will promptly communicate to Lead Volunteer (Fenella / Debbie / Antonella) any concerns regarding health or behavior.
+Foster parent must be available to bring adoptable animals to and from adoption events at the Wee Companions store on a bi-weekly basis.
+Foster parent will promptly communicate to Lead Volunteer any concerns regarding health or behavior.
 Foster parent provides photos and description of adoptable animal to be posted on the WCSAA website.
-Foster parent must agree to a home check prior to receiving any animals.
-All housing needs and dry food are provided by WCSAA, but foster parent will provide freshfood as needed.
+All housing needs and dry food are provided by WCSAA, but foster parent will provide fresh food as needed.
 Foster parent must be willing to relinquish foster animal when requested.

 Volunteer must be over 18, have access to a reliable vehicle with working A/C, have a valid driver's license and insurance.
 Transport may be needed within San Diego County or Southern California between WCSAA, shelters and possibly veterinary offices.
 Some longer trips may be needed and a stipend towards gas is offered.